- Information for Military Personnel and Their Spouses/Domestic Partners

 The supervised training must conform to the requirements of Business and Professions Code section 2570.3 and Title 16, California Code of Regulations section 4154, which, among other things, require a written agreement outlining the plan of supervision and training in the advanced practice area.
 While some patient therapies fall within both scopes of practice, OTs and PTs must adhere to the laws and regulations that pertain to each discipline as the two are not interchangeable.

-When a PT provides supervised training to an OT who is performing hand therapy or physical agent modalities as part of training for an advanced practice certification, there are two alternate situations that may occur and the role of the PT is different in each.
+When a PT provides supervised training to an OT who is performing hand therapy or physical agent modalities as part of training for advanced practice approval, there are two alternate situations that may occur and the role of the PT is different in each.
 While under the PT's supervision, an OT must follow the direction of the PT for the specific advance practice area.
 In each situation, however, the OT is not deemed to be functioning as a physical therapist assistant or aide.

 Alternative 1: PT Treatment Plan